scheron/bot-doc/assets/en/creating-connection.md

 ### API Key <Anchor :ids="['tc.BINANCE.ws_id']" />

 Public API key for accessing the exchange API.
-Created in the user account on the exchange website together with the corresponding secret key.
+Created together with the corresponding secret key.
 Located in account settings under API Management.
 The following permissions should be enabled: "Read Info", "Enable Trading".
 For margin trading, the "Enable Margin" permission should also be enabled.
 The key must be new and not used anywhere else previously.

 - <details>
     <summary><i>How to generate an Ed25519 key pair for sending API requests to Binance<Anchor :ids="['creating-connection.api-key']" /></i></summary>